DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

   - Game over popover: "You ate a poison fuit, they kill!"
 Use your own words though.

 {{< /alert >}}

-## A3 Required:Doing more than the minimum

-The brief says the Snake game is a base.
-It rewards building new things, added settings and features.
-When your tinker with it, when you flex a little.. we know you really understand it.

-* Go through rubric
-* Extra features!
-Things you can run into that change the game, difficulty settings, extra lives, best score recorded to disk.
-* Do more than the minimum!
-* Don’t just do exactly as i do visually.
-You could:
-  * Change the window dimensions (`setupWindow(50,25)`)
-  * Have a double-thick wall
-  * What can you display in unicode?
-Can you make the background or snake more interesting?
-* Use the gui to provide any info you want
-  * different fruit types what they give you
-  * Hints
-  * Your previous best score
-  * tell them how disappointing they are.
-* Action replay of the last 10 seconds?
-* Multiple game modes
-* Top 3 scores saved to disk and reopened each time app opens

 ## Colliding with your own body